About

 19th Century

 A cello performer craft played live while samples looped through the room's speakers.
-Visitors scanned their wristband on the cello craft — whichever sample was actively playing at the exact moment of the tap was written to their band.
+Visitors scanned their wristband on the cello craft, and whichever sample was playing at the exact moment of the tap was written to their band.

 Gramophone Room